ember-learn/ember-blog/source/2019-08-23-the-ember-times-issue-112.md

 Be kind,

-Chris Ng, Isaac Lee, Jessica Jordan, the crowd and the Learning Team
+Chris Ng, Isaac Lee, Jessica Jordan, Amy Lam and the Learning Team